INTRODUCTION

 F6709CA8-0484-44FE-8D82-97069B0CB2E9.jpeg

-In superficial blistering diseases (eg pemphigus vulgaris) the connection between the keratinocytes has been targeted
+In superficial blistering diseases (eg pemphigus vulgaris) these proteins can be targeted and you get superficial blistering

 The most clinically relevant tends to be the transmembrane proteins desmoglein 1 and 3